Back to work in agriculture incentive scheme

 Now is the perfect time for Queenslanders to explore the job opportunities our regional and rural areas offer.
 Seasonal workers are in high demand for harvesting at fruit and vegetable farms, and for work at cattle, aquaculture and other livestock enterprises.

 We're helping you on your way with payments of up to $1,500 to assist with costs associated with travelling and staying in regional, rural and remote locations.
-All you need to do is work on a farm (or farms) full-time for a minimum of 8 weeks.
+All you need to do is work on a farm (or farms) full-time for 2 weeks to receive the first instalment and another 6 weeks to get the second instalment.

 Your employment will need to be with an eligible employer (almost all of the agricultural enterprises in Queensland).
 The criteria you'll need to meet is outlined in the updated guidelines.